habedi/omni-lpr/README.md

 ### Quickstart

-You can install and run Omni-LPR server locally using the command below:
+You can install and run Omni-LPR server locally using the commands shown below.

 ```sh
 # Install the server